Learning, Education & Professional Development Summit 2025

 Mercure Sydney is a premier destination for meetings and events in the heart of the city.
 Located moments from Sydney’s Central Station, the hotel offers easy access for both local and international attendees.
 With versatile function spaces, state-of-the-art technology, and tailored catering options, it’s perfect for conferences, seminars, and celebrations.
 Each event is supported by a dedicated planning team, ensuring seamless execution.
 Guests enjoy comfortable, modern accommodations, a rooftop pool, and stunning city views.
 Proximity to key attractions like Darling Harbour and the ICC Sydney makes it an ideal venue for blending business with leisure.

-SHOWCASE SPONSOR
+SHOWCASE SPONSORS

 CPDValet